alexanderlerch/pynbACA/readme.md

 ## Update

-- [x] Modified Novelty Onset notebook, changed the input audio for onset detection, add some more explanation and add the unfinished deviation calculation.
-- [x] Clear the "Requirement already satisfied" cell output to make sure notebook looks clear.
+- [x] Implemented the notebook for Key detection.
+However, there are problem that I am using gtzan dataset and current detected key is very different from the labeling.